Tempest99/EmbyComcastComcut/README.md

 chgrp -R users comskip
 ```

+chown (this changes everything in comskip to be owned by emby)

+chgrp (this changes the group to users)

+chmod (sets executable permissions on all comskip/bin files)

 ### To Test
-in DSM File Explorer find a TV recording you did that should have commercials, right click and select properties
+In DSM File Explorer find a TV recording you did that should have commercials, right click and select properties

-The dialog should give you a text box with the file location, select the whole location and copy
+The dialog should give you a text box with the file location, select the whole location and copy it

-back in terminal type
+Then back in terminal type
 ```bash
 sh /volume1/@appstore/comskip/bin/comcut
 ```
-then paste in the file location in between single or double quotes in case the location has spaces
+then paste in the file location in between single or double quotes in case the file location has spaces
 e.g
 ```bash
 sh /volume1/@appstore/comskip/bin/comcut '/volume1/media/RecordedTV/The Adventures of Sherlock Holmes (1979)/Season 2/The Adventures of Sherlock Holmes S02E06 The Final Problem.ts'